Are you wondering “can I pull off blonde hair?”

 Once you’ve decided on your best shade of blonde, make sure you know how to care for it.
 Bleaching or dyeing hair can lead to dryness that makes your locks more susceptible to damage from external factors if not properly hydrated.

 Check out our guide on brassy hair to learn tips for preventing color mishaps during the dyeing process along with additional advice on maintaining your beautiful blonde color in the following weeks.
+Most importantly, make sure to use our Purple Mask to help add essential hydration and enhance color for blonde, silver, or platinum hair.

 Have more questions about blonde hair?
 DM us on Instagram @verbproducts and we’ll answer all your hair care concerns.